syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 ### Show checked circle on selected items

-The SfListView allows customizing appearance of the selected item/items by using the appearance of [SelectedItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItemTemplate.html).
-The following customizations should gives an idea to customize the appearance of selected items in the control:
+To customize the appearance of the selected item/items by using the appearance of [SelectedItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItemTemplate.html).
+The following customizations should give an idea to customize the appearance of selected items in the control:

 {% highlight xaml %}
 <ContentPage>